Douma chemical attack: OPCW investigation

-On 6 July 2018, the OPCW Fact-Finding Mission (FFM) published their interim report.
+On 6 July 2018, the FFM published its interim report.
 The report stated that:

 The results show that no organophosphorous nerve agents or their degradation products were detected in the environmental samples or in the plasma samples taken from alleged casualties.
 Along with explosive residues, various chlorinated organic chemicals were found in samples from two sites, for which there is full chain of custody.

-In March 2019, the OPCW FFM (Fact-Finding Mission) final report concluded:
+In March 2019, the OPCW FFM final report concluded:

 The OPCW said it found no evidence to support the government's claim that a local facility was being used by rebel fighters to produce chemical weapons.
 It was not the mandate of the fact-finding team to assign blame for the attack.

+An engineering report written by Ian Henderson, a liaison officer at the OPCW Command Post Office in Damascus, was leaked in 2019.
+According to his report, there was a "higher probability that both cylinders were manually placed at those two locations rather than being delivered from aircraft".

 In November 2019, Fernando Arias reaffirmed his defense of the FFM report, saying of differing views: "While some of these diverse views continue to circulate in some public discussion forums, I would like to reiterate that I stand by the independent, professional conclusion [of the investigation]."

 Russia threatened to block the budget for the OPCW at the annual meeting in The Hague in 2019 if it included funding for a new team which would give the organisation powers to pin blame on culprits for the use of toxic arms.
 Previously the watchdog only had a mandate to say whether or not an attack had occurred.
 Russia, Iran and China led efforts to block the budget in 2018 but it passed by a majority of 99–27.
 "Moscow has consistently raised doubts over chemical attacks in Syria or insisted they were staged, and has recently highlighted a leaked report raising questions about a deadly chlorine attack in the Syrian town of Douma in April 2018.
 Tensions have also been high since four Russian spies were expelled from the Netherlands in 2018 for allegedly trying to hack into the OPCW's computers."
 On 28 November 2019 the bid by Russia to block funding for a new team that will identify culprits behind toxic attacks in Syria failed with member states at the global chemical watchdog overwhelmingly approving a new budget.